 10 Practical Tips for Florida Families

-1. Set Up the Resident Trust Fund Account at the Facility on Admission.
+1. Set up the resident trust fund account on admission.
 The PNA is automatically deposited each month into a facility-administered resident-trust-fund account.
-The resident or their representative payee may withdraw funds at any time during business hours.
-Most facilities provide quarterly statements; review them.
+The resident or their representative payee may withdraw during business hours; review the quarterly statements.

-2. Use the Full $160, Don't Bank It.
-Florida's $2,000 ICP asset limit is much lower than NY's $33,038 community Medicaid limit.
-Banked PNA at $160/month accumulates quickly; even 13 months of unspent PNA = $2,080, which would exceed the asset cap and jeopardize Medicaid eligibility.
-Active monthly spending or quarterly distributions to family for the resident's benefit are critical.
+2. Use the full $160, don't bank it.
+Florida's $2,000 ICP asset limit is much lower than NY's community Medicaid limit.
+Even 13 months of unspent PNA ($2,080) would exceed the cap and jeopardize eligibility.
+Active monthly spending or quarterly distributions for the resident's benefit are critical.

-3. Cellphone Service Is Essential.
-Florida nursing-facility residents often have family in distant states (children who relocated for work, grandchildren in other regions).
-A $25-$40/month cellphone plan is one of the highest-value PNA expenditures because it maintains family connection.
+3. Cellphone service is essential.
+Florida residents often have family in distant states; a basic monthly plan is one of the highest-value PNA expenditures because it maintains family connection.

-5. Salon and Barber Services Should Be Monthly.
-The facility's contracted barber/stylist typically charges $25-$45 per haircut.
-A monthly haircut is dignity-preserving and well within the $160 PNA.
+5. Salon and barber services should be monthly.
+The facility's contracted barber/stylist typically charges a modest per-haircut fee, dignity-preserving and well within the $160 PNA.

-8. Tobacco and Modest Vices Are PNA-Allowable.
-If your loved one smoked before admission, do not police their tobacco purchases (subject to facility smoke-free policy).
-Federal regulation specifically protects resident discretion over PNA spending choices.
+8. Tobacco and modest vices are PNA-allowable.
+If your loved one smoked before admission, don't police their tobacco purchases (subject to facility smoke-free policy); federal regulation protects resident discretion.

-9. ALF/AFCH Residents: The 2024 Harmonization Is New.
-If your loved one is on the OSS pathway in an ALF or AFCH and has been receiving $54/month historically, verify with the facility business office that the $160 monthly PNA has been implemented (effective July 1, 2024).
-Some facilities have been slow to update their resident-trust-fund accounting systems.
+9. ALF/AFCH residents: the 2024 harmonization is new.
+If your loved one on the OSS pathway has historically received $54/month, verify with the business office that the $160 PNA has been implemented (effective July 1, 2024).

-10. Verify the Facility Is Not Withholding PNA as "Miscellaneous Charges."
-Some facilities improperly bill resident-trust-fund accounts for items that should be facility-provided.
+10. Verify the facility isn't withholding PNA as "miscellaneous charges."
+Some facilities improperly bill trust-fund accounts for items that should be facility-provided.
 Review charges quarterly and dispute improper ones with the Florida Long-Term Care Ombudsman Program.

 Cross-State Quick Comparisons

-For families with a loved one moving between FL and another state, common in cross-state retirement, family-relocation scenarios, or proximity-to-family decisions, the PNA differential is meaningful:
+For families with a loved one moving between FL and another state, the PNA differential is meaningful:

-For most FL families, the PNA differential is just one factor in cross-state retirement and care planning; other factors include estate-recovery aggressiveness (FL is probate-only and lenient; CA is probate-only but operates expanded recovery in practice), nursing-facility availability, family proximity, climate, and cost-of-living.
-But for families weighing close calls, FL's PNA leadership is a real consideration, the $110-$125/month differential vs. NY/CA adds up to substantial dignity money over a multi-year stay.
+The PNA differential is one factor among many, estate-recovery practice, nursing-facility availability, family proximity, climate, and cost-of-living.
+But for close calls, FL's leadership adds up to substantial dignity money over a multi-year stay.

 8 Common Pitfalls

-1. Banked PNA Pushing Resources Over $2,000 ICP Asset Limit.
-Florida's $2,000 asset limit is among the lowest in the country.
+1. Banked PNA pushing resources over the $2,000 ICP asset limit.
 A resident saving $160/month accumulates $2,080 in 13 months, over the cap.
 Active spending or quarterly family distributions prevent eligibility loss.

-2. Co-Mingling Resident Funds With Facility Operating Funds.
-Federal regulation 42 CFR § 483.10(f)(11) requires facilities to maintain separate resident-trust-fund accounts.
-A facility that co-mingles funds is in violation; report to AHCA or the Florida LTC Ombudsman.
+2. Co-mingling resident funds with facility operating funds.
+Federal regulation 42 CFR § 483.10(f)(11) requires separate resident-trust-fund accounts; report a facility that co-mingles to AHCA or the Florida LTC Ombudsman.

-3. ALF Residents Still Receiving $54.
+3. ALF residents still receiving $54.
 Some Florida ALFs have been slow to implement the July 2024 harmonization to $160.
-Verify with the business office and the OSS administrator (DCF) if the $54 figure persists.
+Verify with the business office and the OSS administrator (DCF).

-5. Family Confiscating Money for Unrelated Purposes.
-Misuse by a representative payee or family member is a federal regulation violation and a Florida statute issue (potential elder financial exploitation under § 825.103, F.S.).
-The Florida Long-Term Care Ombudsman, AHCA, and Adult Protective Services have authority.
+5. Family confiscating money for unrelated purposes.
+Misuse by a representative payee or family member can be elder financial exploitation under § 825.103, F.S.; the Florida LTC Ombudsman, AHCA, and Adult Protective Services have authority.

-6. Failure to Use the PNA Each Month.
-Cognitively impaired residents whose family does not visit may accumulate PNA without spending it, then face the asset-cap issue.
-Active monthly use for the resident's benefit (clothing, family-event participation, hygiene supplies) is essential.
+6. Failure to use the PNA each month.
+Cognitively impaired residents whose family doesn't visit may accumulate PNA and hit the asset cap.
+Active monthly use for the resident's benefit is essential.

-7. Confusing PNA With Other Income Components.
-SNAP benefits (suspended during NF residence; the facility provides meals), Veterans Aid & Attendance (paid directly to the resident and counted as income for Medicaid budgeting), and Medicare Part B premium are all SEPARATE from the PNA.
+7. Confusing PNA with other income components.
+SNAP (suspended during NF residence), Veterans Aid & Attendance (counted as income for Medicaid budgeting), and the Medicare Part B premium are all SEPARATE from the PNA.

-8. QIT Residents Forgetting to Distribute the PNA.
-Florida residents whose income exceeds $2,982/month must use a Qualified Income Trust (Miller Trust).
-The QIT pays out the PNA monthly to the resident's personal account, MMMNA to the spouse, premium payments, and patient-pay to the facility.
-If the QIT trustee fails to distribute the PNA, the resident loses access to it.
-Verify monthly QIT distributions are working correctly.
+8. QIT residents forgetting to distribute the PNA.
+Residents whose income exceeds $2,982/month must use a Qualified Income Trust (Miller Trust), which pays out the PNA, MMMNA, premiums, and patient-pay.
+If the trustee fails to distribute the PNA, the resident loses access, so verify monthly distributions work.

 Frequently Asked Questions